hectorC/Blender_IR_HOA_Tracer/README.md

 subprocess.check_call([pybin, "-m", "pip", "install", "soundfile", "scipy"])
 ```

-   - Alternatively, from a shell you can run Blender�s bundled Python directly (adjust the path to match your platform):
+   - Alternatively, from a shell you can run Blender's bundled Python directly (adjust the path to match your platform):

 ```bash
 "/path/to/Blender/4.5/python/bin/python3.10" -m pip install --upgrade pip